 1.17.
 Section 2 provides general safety recommendations for a nuclear fuel cycle R&D facility.
 Section 3 provides recommendations on the development of a management system for such a facility and the activities associated with it.
 Section 4 provides recommendations on the safety aspects to be considered in the evaluation and selection of a site for a nuclear fuel cycle R&D facility to minimize any environmental impact.
 Section 5 provides recommendations on safety in the design stage of a nuclear fuel cycle R&D facility, including recommendations on the safety analysis for operational states and accident conditions and on radioactive waste management and other design considerations.
-Section 6 provides recommendations on safety in the construction stage of a nuclear fuel cycle R&D facility, and Section 7 provides recommendations on safety in the operation of a nuclear fuel cycle R&D facility,: including recommendations on the management of operations, maintenance and periodic testing, control of modifications, criticality control, radiation protection, fire, chemical and industrial safety, the management of waste and effluents, and emergency preparedness and response.
+Section 6 provides recommendations on safety in the construction stage of a nuclear fuel cycle R&D facility, and Section 7 provides recommendations on safety in the commissioning stage.
+Section 8 provides recommendations on safety in the operation of a nuclear fuel cycle R&D facility; control ${7{2}}$ radiation protection; fire, chemical and industrial safety; the management of waste and effluents; and emergency preparedness and response.
 Section 9 provides recommendations on preparing for the decommissioning of a nuclear fuel cycle R&D facility.